-Fifty-two percent or more of the allocation transactions each year had no or under-reported allocation prices (e.g., \$0.01/lb).
-Since the implementation of requiring a transfer price with every allocation transfer in 2020, however, there has been an improvement in the percent of representative prices reported.
-In 2021, only 26% of allocation transfers had an under-reported price.
+Prior to 2020, allocation transfers could be processed with a zero price per pound reported, and fifty-two percent or more of the allocation transactions each year had no or under-reported allocation prices (e.g., \$0.01/lb).
+Since 2020, all allocation transfers now require a price, which has resulted in improvements in the percent of representative prices reported.
+In 2022, only 29% of allocation transfers had an under-reported price.
 The majority of allocation transfers had "No comment" selected as the allocation transfer reason, followed by "Sale to another shareholder" and "Transfer to a related account" (Appendix 8).
 While not all transfers are of equal quantities, a similar pattern occurred looking at the total amount of allocation transferred.